India–Pakistan naval war of 1971: Naval operations in the Eastern theatre

 The Pakistan Navy responded by deploying her ageing long-range submarine, PNS Ghazi, to counter the threat as the Naval Command had overruled the objections by her officers.
-The PNS Ghazi, under the command of Commander Zafar Muhammad Khan, was assigned to locate the INS Vikrant, but when it was not able to locate, decided to mine the port of Visakhapatnam – the headquarters of Eastern Naval Command.
+Ghazi, under the command of Commander Zafar Muhammad Khan, was assigned to locate Vikrant, but when it was not able to locate, decided to mine the port of Visakhapatnam – the headquarters of Eastern Naval Command.
 The Indian Navy's Naval Intelligence laid a trap to sink the submarine by giving fake reports about the aircraft carrier.
-At around midnight of 3–4 December, the PNS Ghazi began its operation of laying mines.
+At around midnight of 3–4 December, Ghazi began its operation of laying mines.
 The Indian Navy dispatched to counter the threat.

-The INS Rajput's sonar radar reported the disturbance underwater and two depth charges were released.
-The deadly game ended when the submarine sank mysteriously while laying a mine with all 92 hands on board around midnight on 3 December 1971 off the Visakhapatnam coast.
+Rajputs sonar radar reported the disturbance underwater and two depth charges were released.
+The deadly game ended when the submarine sank mysteriously while laying a mine with all 92 hands on board around midnight on 3 December 1971 off the Visakhapatnam coast.The sinking of Ghazi turned out to be a major blow and setback for Pakistani naval operations in East Pakistan.

-The sinking of Ghazi turned out to be a major blow and setback for Pakistani naval operations in East Pakistan.
-It diminished the possibility of Pakistan carrying out large scale of naval operations in the Bay of Bengal.
-It also eliminated the threat posed by the Pakistan Navy to Indian Eastern Naval Command.
-On reconnaissance mission, the Ghazi was ordered to report back to her garrison on 26 November, and admitted a report Naval Combatant Headquarter, NHQ.
-However, it was failed to return to her garrison.
-Anxiety grew day by day at the NHQ and NHQ had pressed frantic efforts to establish communications with the submarine failed to produce results.
-By 3 December prior to starting of the war, the doubts about the fate of submarine had already begun to agitate the commanders at the Naval Headquarter (NHQ).